Bhashit/bhashit.github.io/_posts/2016-02-03-when-port-forwarding-didnt-work-in-docker.markdown

 after running this, when I tried to access the service via localhost:9090, all I got was "Remotely Closed" errors.

-I thought maybe I had made some mistake, which I had, to be honest.
+I thought maybe I had made some mistake, which I surely had, but coming to that later.
 So, I looked around, Google and stuff, and I was sure that the service was running inside the container after connecting to the docker in an interactive terminal and checking stuff out.
 Nope, no issues there.
 The service was running fine.

 Then, there was
 [this issue on github](https://github.com/docker/docker/issues/13914),